rajeltomari/Join-Form/README.md

 Developer: Donald Davis<br />
 Email: <ddavis34@gmail.com>

-Based from the UCIP Join Form developed by Dustin Lennon.
 This application is developed under the licenses of Nova and CodeIgniter.

 Install Instructions
 --------------------